BoostSebastian/Lab_002_AKS/README.md

 1. From the **Cloud Shell** pane, run the following to scale out the cluster by increasing the number of nodes to 2:

     ```sh
+    # Check that it is one node
+    kubectl get nodes
+    #Then scale to two nodes

     RESOURCE_GROUP='rg-cygate-lab'
     AKS_CLUSTER='aks-cygate-lab-001'

     az aks scale --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER --node-count 2